Crivella/DFT_QE_beginner_tutorial/README.md

     sudo apt-get install quantum-espresso
     ```

-* QE can be compiled from source by:
+* QE can be compiled from source:
  1. Download the desired release version from the GitHub page "https://github.com/QEF/q-e/releases".
  2. Unzip/tar the downloaded package and go inside the folder.
  3. From terminal run the commands